michaelmeuli/immensekansasii/README.md

 ## Adjusting the Config files

-Global configurations are set in `nextflow.config` (should not need changing) and infrastructure specific configurations are specified in specific profiles in der `conf` directory.
+Global configurations are set in `nextflow.config` (should not need changing) and infrastructure specific configurations are specified in specific profiles in the `conf` directory.
 To run on UZH's S3IT cluster, we use the `s3it.config`, to run on the IMM cluster without slurm we use the `imm.config`.

-To run the pipeline somewhere else (or if the setup changes) either modify the existing configs, or create a new "profile" by copying one of the existing `.config` files and changing the profile name and the **database paths** and any other settings you need.
+To run the pipeline somewhere else (or if the setup changes) create a new "profile" by copying one of the existing `.config` files and changing the profile name and the **database paths** and any other settings you need.
+If using the `run_IMMENSE.sh` script to submit the pipeline to the SLURM scheduler, also adjust the *profile* name in the `bin/submit_to_cluster.sh` script which contains the nextflow command.

 ### Setting up on a new infrastructure